karan469/ML-codebase/concepts/statistical.md

 https://www.analyticsvidhya.com/blog/2021/05/complete-guide-to-regularization-techniques-in-machine-learning/

-1. Lasso Regression
+1. Lasso Regression - Does create a sparse model.
-2. Ridge Regression
+2. Ridge Regression - Helps to avoid the problem of multicollinearity in datasets.
+Doesn't create a sparse model.

 ## 3. Normalization v/s Standardization
 1. Normalization is a rescaling of the data from the original range so that all values are within the new range of 0 and 1. <br>